 In essence, STP brokers automate the process of foreign exchange trading.
 Instead of holding up your trade at the brokerage to be looked over by the trading desk, it’s passed ‘straight through’ to a bank or another liquidity pool where it can be fulfilled.
-Typically, there are several liquidity pools available, so STP brokers automatically choose the one that’s offering the best price quote for your trade.
+Typically, there are several liquidity pools available, so STP brokers automatically choose the one that’s offering the most beneficial price quote for your trade.

 First, it’s fast.
 Your trade doesn’t need to sit at a trading desk and be manually fulfilled.
-Everything is electronic, and there’s no delay in matching your order with a liquidity pool that can fulfill your trade.
+Everything is electronic, and there’s no delay in matching your order with a liquidity pool that will fulfill your trade.
 The biggest holdup when placing trades with an STP broker is the speed of your Internet connection, not the trade execution process itself.

 That’s a big deal in the forex markets, which move incredibly quickly.
-If you’re scalping based on small price movements or trying to trade around a breaking news announcement, millisecond delays can have a big impact on your trading performance.
+If you’re scalping based on small price movements or trying to trade around a breaking news announcement, millisecond delays may also have a big impact on your trading performance.
 Using an STP forex broker ensures there’s never a delay.

 In addition, since there’s no delay, there are no requotes.
 The price you see when you hit execute is the price you get.

-STP brokers can also frequently offer better spreads compared to market maker brokers.
+STP brokers may also frequently offer better spreads compared to market maker brokers.
 That’s because they connect your order with several large liquidity pools (like major banks and investment firms), instead of acting as the counterparty and giving you access to just a single small liquidity pool.
 Since you have more access to liquidity, you get tighter spreads and better execution prices.

 STP Brokers Fees Comparison